 How to Buy the Amsterdam Pass

 Does this sound like a good fit for you?
-Buy the Amsterdam Pass online here!
+Buy the Go City Amsterdam Pass here!

-Keep in mind, once you buy the pass, you have a year to activate it.
+Simply present your pass at the first attraction you visit, and your pass is now activated for the number of days you purchased.
+Keep in mind, once you buy the pass, you now have two years to activate it.
 After that, it expires.

 Bottom Line: Is the Amsterdam Pass a Good Buy?

-I think the Amsterdam Pass is an excellent buy for the right type of traveler.
-If you enjoy busy, consecutive days of sightseeing, you can get incredible value and selection from this pass.
+I think the Go City Amsterdam Pass is an excellent deal for the right type of traveler.
+If you enjoy busy, consecutive days of sightseeing, you can get some very solid value from this pass.
 Saving 40-50% is absolutely on the table.

 If you prefer to space things out, an all-inclusive pass won’t be the best fit, and you should look elsewhere.